gungxy/blackjack/README.md

 ##### DoubleUpProcessStrategyImpl class

-A specific implementation of DoubleUpProcessStrategy interface, it's used by both BlackJackGame.
+A specific implementation of DoubleUpProcessStrategy interface, it's used by BlackJackGame.

+##### SplitProcessStrategy interface

+ A method protocol for the strategy of split action.

+##### SplitProcessStrategyImpl class

+A specific implementation of SplitProcessStrategy interface, it's used by BlackJackGame.